meher12/microservice-example1-/README.md

   1. add dependency config client (spring cloud config)
   2. create a rest controller CurrencyExchangeController and add private Environment environment to add property "environment.getProperty("local.server.port")"
   3. create a new instance of Currency Exchange Service by:
      * Duplicate the default service and rename it
      * Run as > run configurations > duplicate > Arguments > VM arguments: -Dserver.port=8001
-    * Put url in browser :http://localhost:8001/currency-exchange-service/from/USD/to/INR
+     * Add url in browser :http://localhost:8001/currency-exchange-service/from/USD/to/INR